 Restoration of Sanity for Defendants Found Not Guilty by Reason of Insanity

-Our law firm has had several high-profile murder cases with successful, Not-Guilty-By-Insanity Verdicts (NGI).
-Both clients have been released from the mental hospital following treatment.
+Our law firm has a proven track record of handling several high-profile murder cases with successful Not-Guilty-By-Insanity Verdicts (NGI).
+In each instance, our clients have been released from the mental hospital following treatment, a testament to our expertise and dedication.

-When a criminal defendant in a California state case is found Not Guilty by Reason of Insanity (“NGI”) pursuant to Penal Code § 1026, whether through a negotiated plea or through a jury's verdict, the defendant is committed to the Department of State Hospitals.
+When a criminal defendant in a California state case is found Not Guilty by Reason of Insanity (“NGI”) pursuant to Penal Code § 1026, whether through a negotiated plea or a jury verdict, the defendant is committed to the Department of State Hospitals.

-For these defendants, counsel and the courts consider options to transition the defendant out of the State Hospital and into a community outpatient treatment program, commonly known as “CONREP.”
+For these defendants, our counsel and the courts meticulously consider options to transition the defendant out of the State Hospital and into a community outpatient treatment program, commonly known as “CONREP.”
+This careful consideration ensures the safety and well-being of all parties involved.

 Self-Advocacy for Conditional Release Program

-Several statutory mechanisms by which this can be accomplished and petitions for outpatient treatment can be initiated by several different actors in the process.
+Several statutory mechanisms can accomplish this, and petitions for outpatient treatment can be initiated by several different actors.

-• submit a recommendation to the court which committed the NGI defendant;
+- submit a recommendation to the court that committed the NGI defendant;

 No recommendation for outpatient placement will be considered until at least 180 days of commitment in the State Hospital have elapsed.